Philosophy Major, Law and Policy Specialization

 Program Requirements

-- Total units required: 27
+- Total Units Required: 27 units

 This specialization is especially recommended for students who intend to pursue a career in law or public policy.
-The track involves taking certain specific courses for the major (and possibly a few extra courses) that will provide the student with additional preparation and a competitive edge when applying to law school, postgraduate programs in public policy, and related jobs.
+The specialization involves taking certain specific courses for the major (and possibly a few extra courses) that will provide the student with additional preparation and a competitive edge when applying to law school, postgraduate programs in public policy, and related jobs.

 Requirements